polius/meteornext-docs/docs/guides/coins.md

 The Coins view shows:

 - The amount of coins you have.
+- How many coins does it cost to make a Deployment.
-- How many coins does it cost to make a deployment.
+- How many coins does it cost to make an Import, Export or a Clone.

-Coins are consumed performing Deployments.
+Coins are consumed performing Deployments, Imports, Exports and Clones.
 And the amount of coins that are consumed depends on the user's group settings.

-This setting is defined in the [Group](administration/groups#deployments) section, the field named `Coins per execution`.
+To change the amount of coins that are consumed, go to the [Groups](administration/groups) section and edit a desired group.
+Look for the `Coins per execution` field found both in the [Deployments](administration/groups#deployments) tab and the [Utils](administration/groups#utils) tab.

 ![alt text](../../assets/coins/coins.png "Coins")